LIST OF JURISDICTIONS RESTRICTING OR BANNING SCRUBBER WASH WATER DISCHARGES

 |Bermuda||Yes||Territorial waters of Bermuda||The requirements are set out in the document Environmental Policy for Ships, which confirms that in Bermuda’s waters open loop scrubbers are prohibited, while prior approval needs to be sought from the Environmental Authority to use a closed loop scrubber.|

-Bulk terminals/ports operated by Vale S.A. specifically do not allow discharge of wash water within their waters as per Statement of 20 Dec 2019.
-It is “recommended” that wash water is not discharged once entering into waters 24 nm from the coast line.
+The exception to above are the bulk terminals/ports operated by Vale S.A., which specifically do not allow discharge of wash water within their waters as per Statement of 20 Dec 2019.
+Vale has also “recommended” that wash water is not discharged once entering into waters 24 nm from the coast line.

 |Egypt||Yes||Suez canal waters